 - Brown the chicken: Put the paella pan on the grill over direct heat, then add 1 tablespoon of the olive oil.
 Wait for the oil to start shimmering, about 1 minute.
 Add the chicken to the pan and brown it well on each side, about 2 minutes per side, then remove to a cutting board and chop the chicken into 1-inch chunks.
 Set the chicken aside for later.

 - Simmer the rice: Stir the rice into the pan and cook until the grains are shiny, about 1 minute.
-Pour in the mix of broth, clam juice, and saffron to just come to the top of the rice.
+Pour in the half cup of white wine, bring to a simmer, and stir it into the rice.
+Pour in enough of the broth, clam juice, and saffron mix to just come to the top of the rice.
 Simmer the rice for 15 minutes, adding more of the broth/clam juice mix whenever the rice is starts to look dry; the rice will absorb most of the water during the cooking time.
 Rotate the pan every now and again to even out the heat.

 - Cook the seafood: Add the mussels and clams, hinge side down, nestling them into the rice to hold them upright.
 Scatter the shrimp and the chicken over the top.
 Add one more pour of broth and clam juice if you have any left.
 Cook until the the mussels and clams open and the shrimp is opaque in the middle, about 10 minutes.
 Ideally, the rice will just start to brown on the bottom when the mussels are cooked.
 (That browning is called soccarat, and is prized in Spain.
 Check for it with a wooden spoon at a couple of spots in the pan.
 If you need to, leave the pan on the grill for an extra couple of minutes to get the soccarat.)

 - Serve: Take the entire pan to the table, cover with a clean kitchen towel, and let the rice rest for ten minutes.
 Remove the towel and serve.